-Harry L. Evans, 5-A Parkway; W. Doyle Cranney, 16-C Parkway; Violet T. Davis, 22-E Hillside; James A. Buckles, Jr., 8-F Research; Walter T. Fetner, 9-D Research; Walter T. Fetner, 9-D Research; Oran A. Irby, 9-G Research; William P. Walsh, Jr., 6-M Research; Herbert A. La-Flamme, 9-A Research; John F. Hartert, 7-M Research; J. J. Wilderman, 9-B Research; Robert L. Kahn, 46-B Ridge; John L. Robinson, 73-H Ridge; Edward R. SeFeik, 7-J Research; Abraham Glauberman, 13-E Laurel Hill; Bernard W. Lewis, 22-H Hillside; Clayton B. Martin, 20-H Hillside; Ernest W. Mandeville, 20-E Hillside; A. F. Furton, 73-J Ridge; Edna H. McCarty, 20-G Hillside; Joseph Linn McIntier, 2-F Research; Chaney S. Seeley, 15-R Laurel Hill; J. R. North, 19-H Hillside; William J. Morgan, 22-D Hillside; Francis X. Clasby, 73-K Ridge; Harold Schreiber, 9-S Research; Charles O. Magnett, 22-A Hillside.
+This week, we welcome to our throng the following new Green- Harry L. Evans, 5-A Parkway; W. Doyle Cranney, 16-C Parkway; Violet T. Davis, 22-E Hillside; James A. Buckles, Jr., 8-F Research; Walter T. Fetner, 9-D Research; Walter T. Fetner, 9-D Research; Oran A. Irby, 9-G Research; William P. Walsh, Jr., 6-M Research; Herbert A. La-Flamme, 9-A Research; John F. Hartert, 7-M Research; John F. Hartert, 7-M Research; Robert L. Kahn, 46-B Ridge; John L. Robinson, 73-H Ridge; Edward R. SeFeik, 7-J Research; Abraham Glauberman, 13-E Laurel Hill; Bernard W. Lewis, 22-H Hillside; Clayton B. Martin, 20-H Hillside; Clayton B. Martin, 20-H Hillside; Ernest W. Mandeville, 20-E Hillside; A. F. Furton, 73-J Ridge; Edna H. McCarty, 20-G Hillside; Joseph Linn McIntier, 2-F Research; Chaney S. Seeley, 15-R Laurel Hill; J. R. North, 19-H Hillside; William J. Morgan, 22-D Hillside; William J. Morgan, 22-D Hillside; Francis X. Clasby, 73-K Ridge; Harold Schreiber, 9-S Research; Charles O. Magnett, 22-A Hillside.
+Air-Raid Signal For the information of Greenbelt's newer residents, and as a reminder to older ones, the air raid signal here is a fluctuating siren blast lasting two minutes.
+The allclear signal is one steady siren Citizens Association sponsored its first New Year's Eve dance.
+Harry and I have figured out a way to keep warm and conserve fuel."
+Drawn for Office of War Information Greenbelt Health Situation Reviewed In reviewing the current medical situation in Greenbelt, Dr. S. R. Berenberg of the Health Association, releases the following statement, for publication.

-Air-Raid Signal

-For the information of Greenbelt's newer residents,

-Greenbelt Health Situation Reviewed

-In reviewing the current medical situation in Greenbelt, Dr. S. R. Berenberg of the Health Association, releases the following statement, for publication.

 "Whereas the Federal government recommends one physician for every 1500 people, Greenbelt has only two full time physicians for over 6000 people.
 Therefore, it is highly important that the time of the physicians, as well as their health, be rationed if the health of the community is to be cared for.
 Home calls for physicians should be called into the office (2121) as early as possible in the day so that calls may be made without wasting tires, time or gasoline.
 During the day, except on Sunday, all calls should be made to the office.
 During the evening, the identity of the physician on call can be ascertained by calling the drug store, (2201).
 Patients are requested not to visit the physician's home for medical care or advice, except on special request of the physician.
 Night calls should be made only in cases of real emergency.
-"A large number of people who

-"A large number of people who have been giving themselves home medical care are treating themselves unwisely and even dangerously.
+"A large number of people who have been giving themselves home medical care are treating them-selves unwisely and even dangerously.
 Radio programs and newspaper advertisements do not have licenses to practice medicine.
 The usual advice given in these advertisements is either useless or potentially dangerous.
-The number of deaths from ruptured appendices is sufficient testimony to the dangers inherent to the much too popular laxatives and cathartics for every known human illness.

-The number of cases of preventable pneumonia which have followed self-medication has been shockingly great.
+The number of deaths from ruptured appendices is sufficient testimony to the dangers inherent to the much too popular laxatives and cathartics for every known human ill- The number of cases of preventable pneumonia which have followed self-medication has been shockingly great. ness.